open-policy-agent/opa/docs/book/rest-api.md

 OPA serves POST requests without a URL path by querying for the document at path `/data/system/main`.
 The content of that document defines the response entirely.
 The policy example below shows how to define a rule that will produce a value for the `/data/system/main` document.
+You can configure OPA to use a different URL path to serve these queries.
+See the [Configuration Reference](configuration.md) for more information.

 The request message body is mapped to the [Input Document](/how-does-opa-work.md#the-input-document).